jackfrost29/Hello-World-2/README.md

 there is no way this is gonna end and its too boaring

-# why is it too boaring
+# why is it so boaring